 - Short, newsy mentions are usually less than a page.
 Typically 300-600 words—or half to full page in Word.

-- Travel features and destination reports are usually 4-8 page long.
+- Travel features and destination reports are usually 4-8 pages long.
 Well... you get the picture.

 The desired length and concision

 Let the narrative unravel in a natural rhythm—don't fret over meeting some target— but strive to be concise.